adaptris/interlok-docs/docs/pages/overview/dependencylog.md

-> **Summary:** This is the dependency log summarizing the 3rd party dependency changes in Interlok for each release.
+> **Summary:** This is the dependency log summarizing the 3rd party dependency changes in Interlok for each release *(excludes test and optional dependencies)*.

 [filename](dependencylog/501release.md ':include')